EssilorLuxottica quarterly sales recover as second virus wave looms

 The company said more than 95% of its stores had reopened globally by the end of September.

-“While it is careful about the near-term evolution of COVID-19 and about the amount of pent-up demand potentially fuelling the current recovery, it is confident about the structural resilience of optical needs,” EssilorLuxottica said in a statement.
+EssilorLuxottica said in a statement that it was “confident about the structural resilience of optical needs” although “cautious about the near-term evolution of COVID-19 and about the amount of pent-up demand potentially fuelling the current recovery”.

-The company, formed as a merger between French lens manufacturer Essilor and Italian spectacles maker Luxottica, confirmed its target of net synergies from the merger of 420 million euros to 600 million euros for adjusted operating profit by 2023.
+The company, formed as a merger between French lens manufacturer Essilor and Italian spectacles maker Luxottica, confirmed its target of net synergies, or cost efficiencies, from the merger of 420 million euros to 600 million euros for adjusted operating profit by 2023.

 EssilorLuxottica, which makes eyewear for luxury brands such as Chanel, Prada and Versace, added revenue synergies had been somewhat delayed by temporary store closures but were gradually catching up.